Gardening is one of those creative hobbies that requires patience and diligence.

 If you love having your own garden but you don’t have a lot of time (or you’re afraid you will forget to water the plants) go try this hack.

-Convert a milk bottle into a smart watering tool
+Convert a plastic milk jug into a smart watering tool

 This useful gardening tool is SUPER EASY to make and SUPER CHEAP.
 This tool makes life so much easier!